Japan tourism push linked to surge in COVID-19 infections -study

 While the government has said there is no evidence that its “Go To” travel campaign spread the coronavirus, Suga suspended it in December to contain mounting COVID-19 cases, and as his approval ratings sank over handling of the pandemic.

+A study was published on Thursday by the Journal of Clinical Medicine concluded that “the number of travel-associated COVID-19 cases that involved crossing of prefectural borders increased during the Go To Travel campaign.”

-The campaign, which began in July, had offered various travel-related discounts and vouchers in a bid to prop up regional economies hammered by the pandemic, but critics said it risked spreading the virus from cities to the countryside.
+The abandoned domestic tourism campaign, which began in July, had offered various travel-related discounts and vouchers in a bid to prop up regional economies, but critics said it risked spreading the virus from cities to the countryside.

-The study was published by the Journal of Clinical Medicine on Thursday.

-Nishiura has acted as an advisor to the Japanese government’s pandemic response, usually advocating for stricter measures to control the spread.
-He became known in local media as “Uncle 80%” for his advice that people reduce their social interactions by that amount.

-The paper said the incidence of travel-associated COVID-19 cases during the campaign was around three times greater than the control period of one month prior to its kick-off.
+The study found the incidence of travel-associated COVID-19 cases during the campaign was around three times greater than the control period of one month prior to its kick-off.

-The study looked at 3,978 confirmed COVID-19 cases between May and August, of which some 20% were travel-related.
+About 20% of the almost 4,000 COVID-19 cases included in the study during the May to August period were travel-related.

+The report was written by Kyoto University researchers Asami Anzai and Hiroshi Nishiura, who has acted as an advisor to the government’s pandemic response.
+Nishiura was dubbed by the media as “Uncle 80%” for his advice that people reduce their social interactions by that amount.

-Another study published last month found a higher incidence of COVID-19 symptoms among people who had participated in the travel campaign.
+Another study published last month had also found a higher incidence of COVID-19 symptoms among people who had participated in the travel campaign.

+While Japan has fared comparatively well compared to many nations, the number of infections has shown little sign of declining, and a state of emergency was declared for parts of the country, including Tokyo, earlier this month.

+Suga said on Friday that the government would extend a special employment subsidy to the end of the next month after the state of emergency is lifted.
+Current plans are for it to be lifted on Feb 7.

 Our Standards: The Thomson Reuters Trust Principles.